Course code: #3090

 These items are optional and you can choose them as you wish after applying for the course.

-You will undertake a foundation year that covers all core disciplines of business, giving you a solid understanding of issues facing organisations today.
-From your second year, you will begin your major in Public Relations.
+You will undertake a foundation year covering all core business disciplines, giving you a solid understanding of issues facing organisations today.

-You will gain real experience, with real clients to develop the skills that are required in the PR workforce.
-During your degree you will execute a PR campaign with your peers for a not-for-profit organisation; past organisations include St John Ambulance NSW and In2Uni.
+During your degree, you will execute a PR campaign with your peers for a not-for-profit organisation; past organisations include St John Ambulance NSW and In2Uni.

 You will also undertake a final-year capstone subject that lets you apply everything you have learned in collaboration with students from other disciplines.